Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Introduction

 Minimizing the number of slopes used by the edge segments of a straight-line graph drawing is a well-studied problem, which has received notable attention since its introduction by Wade and Chu~\cite{Wade01011994}.
 A break-through result by Keszegh, Pach and P{\'a}lv{\"o}lgyi~\cite{DBLP:journals/siamdm/KeszeghPP13} states that every planar graph of maximum degree $\Delta$ admits a planar straight-line drawing using at most $2^{O(\Delta)}$ slopes.
 That is, the \emph{planar slope number} of planar graphs is bounded by a function of $\Delta$, which answers a question of Dujmovi\'c et al.~\cite{DBLP:journals/comgeo/DujmovicESW07}.
 In contrast, the slope number of non-planar graphs has been shown to be unbounded (with respect to $\Delta$) even for $\Delta = 5$~\cite{DBLP:journals/combinatorics/BaratMW06,DBLP:journals/combinatorics/PachP06}.
 Besides the above mentioned upper bound, Keszegh et al.~\cite{DBLP:journals/siamdm/KeszeghPP13} also prove a lower bound of $3\Delta - 6$, leaving as an open problem to reduce the large gap between upper and lower bounds on the planar slope number of~planar~graphs.

 The open problem by Keszegh et al. motivated a great research effort to establish improvements for subclasses of planar graphs.
 Jel\'{\i}nek et al.~\cite{DBLP:journals/gc/JelinekJKLTV13} study planar partial $3$-trees and show that their planar slope number is at most $O(\Delta^5)$.
 Di~Giacomo et al.~\cite{DBLP:journals/jgaa/GiacomoLM15} study a subclass of planar partial $3$-trees (those admitting an outer $1$-planar drawing) and present an $O(\Delta^2)$ upper bound for the planar slope number of these graphs.
 Lenhart et al.~\cite{DBLP:conf/gd/LenhartLMN13} prove that the planar slope number of a partial $2$-tree is at most $2\Delta$ (and some partial $2$-trees require at least $\Delta$ slopes).
 Knauer et al.~\cite{DBLP:journals/comgeo/KnauerMW14} focus on outerplanar graphs (a subclass of partial $2$-trees) and establish a tight bound of $\Delta - 1$ for the (outer)planar slope number of this graph class.
-Finally, Di Giacomo et al.~\cite{DBLP:journals/tcs/GiacomoLM18} prove that the planar slope number of planar graphs of maximum degree three is four.
+Di Giacomo et al.~\cite{DBLP:journals/tcs/GiacomoLM18} prove that the planar slope number of planar graphs of maximum degree three is four.
+Finally, the problem of computing planar drawings with few slopes has also been studied in the setting where the edges are polygonal chains rather than straight-line segments~\cite{DBLP:journals/algorithmica/AngeliniBLM19,DBLP:journals/algorithmica/new,DBLP:journals/comgeo/GiacomoLM20,DBLP:journals/siamdm/KeszeghPP13,DBLP:journals/jgaa/KindermannMSS21,DBLP:conf/latin/KnauerW16}.